 Section 3 – Predictive Aspects (SRAM Section 10)

-Review the known site hazards to identify any Major Accident Hazards or provide narrative description for removal.
+Review the known site hazards to identify any Major Accident Hazards and provide narrative description for removal.

 Section 4 – MAPP & SMS Aspects (SRAM Section 11)

-Provide updated information related to the On-Going keep safe and decontamination activities being undertaken on Site along with a Summary of the Management Systems and reviews being undertaken.
+Provide updated information related to the On-Going keep safe and decontamination activities on Site along with a Summary of the Management Systems and reviews being undertaken.

 Section 5 – Technical Aspects (SRAM Section 12)